 Caoimhe is a final year Mechanical Engineering undergraduate at the National University of Ireland Galway.
 She is also Auditor for the NUIG Energy Society.
 Having heard about fellow students experiences at SES 2017 in Mexico, she jumped at the chance to become involved with SES 2019.

-Programme Lead - Integration
+Programme Lead - Panels

-Fran is the Programme Lead on Integration for SES 2019.
+Fran is the Programme Lead on Panels for SES 2019.
 Currently in her third year of BSc Geosciences at Durham University, she manages the Student Energy’s Chapter at her University.
 Earth Sciences have given her a strong knowledge of the Earth’s Resources and how these can be used as energy sources.
 Whilst attending the Programme, she developed a strong passion for sustainability.

 This will be her second Student Energy Summit, following SES 2017 in Merida and aims to make next year’s Summit even more ground-breaking!
 With internships with BP and British Gas under her belt, she is most enthusiastic about how young people can get more involved in the energy industry and make their mark!